hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

  ![ggscatter1](../img/)

-However, we are not going to use the `x` and `y` defined above.
-Instead, we will be plotting the gene ratio values for each of the GO terms:
+However, we are not going to use the `x` and `y` defined above; we would like to create a typical dotplot for visualizing functional analysis data, which plots the gene ratio values  on the x-axis and the GO terms on the y-axis:

 ```r
 ggplot(bp_plot) +